World of Genomics: Thailand – original article written by Shannon Gunn, 2021. Updated by Lyndsey Fletcher, 2023.

-For this week’s World of Genomics entry, we head on over to the ‘Land of Smiles’, also known as Thailand.
-With investment from the Thai government and a growing market, Thailand is becoming an exciting place for genomic projects and precision medicine.
+In this week’s World of Genomics, we head on over to the ‘Land of Smiles’, also known as Thailand.
+With support from the Thai government and growing investment in the field, Thailand is becoming an exciting place for genomics and precision medicine.

 The population of Thailand

 Thailand (formerly known as Siam) is a country located in Southeast Asia, in the centre of the Indochinese Peninsula.
 It has borders with Myanmar, Laos, Cambodia and Malaysia.
 It also has maritime borders with India, Indonesia and Vietnam.

 Some of Thailand’s first settlers came from Austroasiatic areas, and later from the Kra-Dai (Tai-Kadai) group, who migrated from southern or south-eastern China.
 The first Thai kingdom was established in the 14th century.

 Thailand was primarily an agricultural country, but since the 1960s increasing numbers of people have moved to the capital, Bangkok, and other major cities.

 Interestingly, Thailand is also home to some of the oldest dinosaur fossils that have been found, highlighting a rich biological history!

 - Land area: 513,120 km2

 - Infant mortality rate: 7 per 1000 (2021)